Ramtin-Nouri/Unsupervised-Learning-for-Generalization/README.md

 # Unsupervised-Learning-for-Generalization
-Repo of Master thesis Unsupervised Learning for Out-of-Distribution Generalization on a Multimodal Sequence Dataset.
+Repo of Master thesis "Improving Compositional Generalization By Learning Concepts Individually".
-Train an action recognition model on Volquardsen et al.'s dataset or on Action Recogntion for Compositional-Generaliuation (ARC-GEN), a variation of the CATER dataset.
+Train an action recognition model on Volquardsen et al.'s dataset or on Action Recogntion for Compositional Generalization (ArCoGen), a variation of the CATER dataset.
 Inputs are image sequences and outputs are natural language sentences of the action using a fixed dictionary.

 # Abstract
-**TODO**
+Neural Networks are powerful function approximators, but often fail to generalize beyond their dataset.
+In this work, we investigate models and techniques for improved out-of-distribution generalization in the context of action recognition tasks.
+In particular, we focus on compositional generalization, where the data and target labels are compositionally composed of multiple properties.

+To improve compositional generalization, we propose two novel approaches, that use a ConvLSTM-based model.
+The first approach involves unsupervised pre-training on an extended dataset using next frame prediction.
+We hypothesize, that this method allows the model to learn a more general representation of the data.

+Our second approach introduces a new mask, that ignores certain words in the target label.
+This mask is given to the model as second input, allowing the model to focus on individual properties.

+We evaluated the performance of both approaches on Volquardsen et al.'s dataset, and our newly introduced \AG{} dataset.
+The results of both approaches significantly outperform the baseline on Volquardsen et al.'s dataset on compositional generalization.
+While the baseline fails completely in the hardest configuration, achieving 0\% compositional generalization accuracy, our masking approach could achieve 74.6\%.
+However, the accuracies on our proposed \AG{} dataset were not as strong.
+While the results of the masking approach were reasonable, giving the more complex dataset, the unsupervised pre-training approach performed poorly and requires further work.
+ These findings may pave the way for more effective and generalizable action recognition systems in real-world applications.

 # Usage
 ## Prerequisites